ATTORNEYS SPECIALIZING IN SSDI FOR CHILDREN

 Helping Disabled Adult Children Navigate SSDI Benefits

 No one chooses to collect from social security disability insurance (SSDI).
 They collect out of necessity.
-So what happens when you are about to collect your social security and your disabled child is still living with you?
-Do you just collect your social security and that’s it?
+So what happens when you are about to collect your social security, and your disabled child is still living with you?
+Do you just collect your social security, and that’s it?
 What about your child?
 You’ll need the extra income to maintain (or closely maintain) the life you had while working.
-At Saffren & Weinberg, we can help you determine if SSID and/or supplemental security income (SSI) is right for your situation.
-We also handle SSDI disputes, so you can continue to support you and your disabled child.
+At Saffren & Weinberg, we can help you determine if SSID and/or supplemental security income (SSI) is suitable for your situation.
+We also handle SSDI disputes, so you can continue to support yourself and your disabled child.

 Ways for Children to Qualify for SSDI